swiss/e-collecting-hackathon-team9/docs/phase2.md

 ```

+## Strengths and Weaknesses

+### Strengths

+**Clear roles.** App = auth+sign, EC = intake+receipt+counts, ER = eligibility, CC = informed — easy to build and explain.

+**Real-time eligibility.** EC→ER check blocks most bogus submissions early.

+**User receipt.** “Bestätigung/Quittung” lets people know they were counted and supports disputes.

+**Authentication delegated to Swiyu**. no reimplementation of authentication, increase security.
+Swiyu can set the expiration date of public key and ask voters to reagree on new key pairs after expiration.

+**Committee accessibility.** Committee will be informed of the result

+### Weaknesses

+**No theoretic proof of security of the protocol.**

+**Linkability & privacy.** Reusing a stable ID/key across initiatives lets others profile a voter’s interests.

+**Single point of trust.** EC/ER are central; there’s no independent audit trail or multi-party attestation.

 # References
 [^1]: Moser, Florian (2025).
 E-Collecting in Switzerland: Status Quo, Setting & Proposals.
 Document prepared for the E-Collecting Hackathon organized by the Federal Chancellery of Switzerland, 31.10.-01.11.2025.
 With feedback contributions from Christian Killer, Audhild (INRIA Nancy), and E-Voting BFH.
 Available at: [Link](https://github.com/swiss/e-collecting-hackathon-team9/blob/main/docs/references/moser_2025.pdf)